 Mr. Urban received his bachelor's degree in Aerospace Engineering from Texas A&M University in 1985 and, in 1990, graduated magna cum laude from Georgetown University Law Center, having served as associate editor of the Georgetown Law Journal and being elected to the Order of the Coif.
 He clerked for Judge Carolyn D. King, formerly chief judge of the U.S. Court of Appeals for the Fifth Circuit.

-Mr. Urban is a member of the U.S. Supreme Court bar, the bars of Texas, the District of Columbia, Virginia, and West Virginia, the U.S. Court of Appeals for the Fifth Circuit, and the U.S. District Courts for the District of Columbia and the Eastern District of Virginia, as well as the U.S. Court of Federal Claims.
+Mr. Urban is a member of the U.S. Supreme Court bar, the bars of the District of Columbia and Virginia; he is inactive in Texas and West Virginia.
+Mr. Urban is a member of the U.S. Court of Appeals for the Fifth Circuit, and the U.S. District Courts for the District of Columbia and the Eastern District of Virginia, as well as the U.S. Court of Federal Claims.

 |Award name||Grantor||Date granted|